Budibase/website/content/blog/inside-it/traditional-sdlc-vs-rad.md

 By necessity, less of the planning is front-loaded under RAD, so it’s not clear how many iterations you’ll need to build before your solution can be signed-off.

 As we’ll see a little later, this can be mitigated to a large extent with the right software stack.
+Take a look at our guide to [business process management](https://budibase.com/blog/automation/business-process-management/).

 ### Stakeholder management